 How many of them have been diagnosed with a psychiatric disorder?

-How many of them are suicidal?
+How many of them fight suicidal thoughts?

 How many thyroid sufferers suffer mental health issues despite their thyroid treatment?

 I don’t know how many.
-However I worry that there are many thyroid sufferers in this situation, many more than we can imagine.
+However I worry that there are many thyroid sufferers in this situation, many more than we can even imagine.

 In mainstream medicine, doctors rely on one lab test TSH to diagnose and treat thyroid dysfunction.
 Countless thyroid sufferers have “normal” TSH but they suffer debilitating symptoms including mental health issues.
-A full thyroid panel should at least include TSH, Free T4, Free T3, Reverse T3 and Thyroid Antibodies, however all these tests are often NOT done by mainstream doctors.
+A full thyroid panel should at least include TSH, Free T4, Free T3, Reverse T3, and Thyroid Antibodies, however all these tests are often NOT done by mainstream doctors.
 Hmm…

 Even when thyroid antibodies for Hashimoto’s are tested and found to be high, mainstream doctors refuse to treat if the TSH is “normal”.
 Hmm…